Special L-values of geometric motives: Is the Arakelov intersection pairing perfect?

 \pf Using the axioms about mixed motives, we first show that \refco{numrat} implies the perfectness.
-By \refmcon{compactcohomology}, $\Hc^*(i_* N) = \H^*(N)_\RR$.
-By \refaxcohomdim, the cohomological dimension of $\DMgm(\Fp)$ is zero, so that $\H^j(N) = \H^0(\pH^j N)$ and similarly for $D(N)$.
+By construction, cf. \refeq{Hhat}, $\Hhat^*_\RR(i_* N) = \H^*(N)_\RR$.
+By \refaxcohomdim, the cohomological dimension of $\DMBeic(\Fp)$ is zero, so that $\H^j(N) = \H^0(\pH^j N)$ and similarly for $N\dual$.
 By the same axiom, only finitely many $j$ yield a non-zero term.
 Therefore, we may replace $N$ by $\pH^j N$ and assume that $N$ is a mixed motive.
 Using the weight filtration we reduce to the case where $N$ is a pure motive.
 Under \refco{numrat}, all adequate equivalence relations agree, so we may regard $N$ as a Chow motive or as a pure motive with respect to numerical equivalence.
-By the semi-simplicity of pure numerical motives there is a decomposition $N = \one^r \oplus R$, where $R$ is a Chow motive such that $\H^0_{\DMgm(\Fp)}(R\dual) = \H^0_{\DMgm(\Fp)}(R) = 0$.
+By the semi-simplicity of pure numerical motives there is a decomposition $N = \one^r \oplus R$, where $R$ satisfies $\H^0_{\DMBeic(\Fp)}(R\dual) = \H^0_{\DMBeic(\Fp)}(R) = 0$.
 By functoriality of the pairing we get a commutative diagram

-The lower line is a perfect pairing, since the one for $i_* \one$ is by \refmcon{pushforwardfiniteII}.
+The lower line is a perfect pairing, since the one for $\one_{\Fp}$ is by \refex{Fp}.